Andrii-Stasiuk-716/StudentsFullStack/README.md

 Install the dependencies and devDependencies and start the server.

 Note: you need to have installed `yarn` globally
+You need to run this command from root directore of the project and from `client/` folder inside project

 ```sh
 yarn install
 ```

 ## Launch

 ```sh